 The Wild West up to the Native North

 In the morning it’s time to head North to Country Silgo, nestled between Benbulben Mountain and the ancient Knocknarea; get out and about, breathe in the fresh air and explore before having a go at a spot of pottery.
-Further North into County Donegal and head to the family-run Harvey’s Point.
-One of our favourite hotels in Ireland, its traditional charm will leave you feeling relaxed and ready to explore further.
-With a friendly and inviting atmosphere nothing is too much trouble at this hideaway, and you’ll feel right at home, so get out and spend some of your last days with the locals in the Irish-speaking community of Glencolmcille.
+Further North and into County Donegal soak up a traditional charm that will leave you feeling relaxed and ready to get out and spend some of your last days with the locals in the Irish-speaking community of Glencolmcille.

 It’s day twelve already and time to finish off your round trip of the Emerald Isle as you head down south towards the world famous hotel, The K Club.
 Home to the PGA golf tour, practice your swing and play like a pro.
 Lie back in a soothing bubble bath and reflect on all the adventures of the last twelve days, as in the morning it’s time to go back to Dublin airport and head home.
 Full of Irish charm and magical stories of this special Isle, you’re bound to make friends green with envy.